Reachability Preservers: New Extremal Bounds and Approximation Algorithms: Introduction

 \end{theorem}

-The starting point for our construction are the same integer lattices of \cite{CE06}, but we take our construction in a different direction.
-While in \cite{CE06} the edges are simply defined by the convex hull of points in the ball of radius $r$ away from the node, our choice of edges is much more delicate.
-We only allow edges that correspond to vectors in certain restricted cones within the ball, which allows us to have much more control over the structure of paths in the graph.
-In particular, we show that leaving one edge out from a path in our set $P$ will force us to take a detour that is so long that we will have to ``exit" the relevant piece of the grid.
-The full argument is quite lengthy and includes more ingredients from discrete geometry.
-A more detailed overview of the proof will be given in the next section.
+The most important consequence of this theorem is that, together with Theorem \ref{thm:main}, significantly advances knowledge on the settings in which $O(n)$ size source-restricted reachability preservers are generally available (see Figure \ref{fig:sourcewiselinear}).
+That is, Theorem \ref{thm:main} implies that $O(n)$ edges suffice when $p\sigma = O(n)$, and Theorem \ref{thm:main-lb-intro} implies that $\omega(n)$ edges are sometimes needed when $p\sigma = \omega(n)$.
+This holds anywhere in the parameter regime $\sigma = o(n^{1/3})$ (since $\sigma > n^{1/3}$ and $\sigma p > n$ implies that $n^4 \sigma^6 > p^9$).
+In a small range of parameters (with $\sigma = \omega(n^{1/3})$ and $p\sigma = \omega(n)$) the problem remains open.
+See Figure \ref{fig:sourcewiselinear} for a visualization of these bounds.

+At a technical level, our construction for Theorem \ref{thm:main-lb-intro} uses a similar discrete geometry toolkit as in \cite{CE06}, but it uses a more careful analysis of the geometry of the construction in order to force a small number of source nodes.

-An intriguing open question is to connect extremal results and approximation algorithms in another direction: Can we use our constructions of hard graphs to improve the inapproximability bounds for DSN?
+An intriguing open question is to connect extremal results and approximation algorithms in another direction: can we use our new lower bound graphs to improve the inapproximability bounds for DSN?